After Tooth Extraction

 We use self-dissolving sutures and they do not need to be removed unless otherwise advised if you had bone grafting done.
-Sutures may stay in your mouth up to 5 weeks.
+Sutures may stay in your mouth 2-5 weeks before dissolving.

 9. PERSISTENT NUMBNESS

 Your lips, tongue, chin; gum and teeth are going to feel numb for several hours after surgery.
 In some cases numbness or tingling in the lower lip or tongue may last longer.
 Depending to several factors such as proximity to nerves or pressure of the roots on the nerve under the teeth roots you may experience a very prolonged numbness.
 Although rare, in some cases this could last several years or be permanent.
 If you develop this condition you must be careful not to bite your lip or touch hot food to your lips since this can cause serious harm.

-Do not smoke for at least one week after you procedures.
+Do not smoke for at least ten days after you procedures.
 This may interfere with blood clot formation and increase the risk of postoperative pain.

 This is usually due to either swallowing of blood or sensitivity to the medications you are taking.
 A small amount of carbonated 7-Up or ginger ale every hour for 5-6 hours will usually terminate nausea.
 Follow this with weak tea or clear broth, avoiding juices, or diary products.